HEPTACOM/heptaconnect-package-shopware-6/README.md

 ## ADR

-See the [Architecture Decision Records](./docs/adr/) to understand decisions made, that influence the structure of this project
+See the [Architecture Decision Records](./docs/adr/) to understand decisions made, that influence the structure of this project.

 ## Additional development requirements